-What you're seeing, in this exercise, are unvisited (called generally "links") and visited ("visited links") links.
-In this blog, unvisited links are blue, and visited links are purple.
+What you're seeing, in this exercise, are unvisited (called generally "links") and visited ("visited links") link captions.
+In this blog, unvisited link captions are blue, visited link captions are purple - and hovered link captions are blue, and underlined.

 With some blogs, you will see blog titles that change colour.
 Since this blog uses a custom graphic title, and a custom menu bar that contains a "Home" link, the title is not text, and does not change colour.
 Many blogs that use plain text titles and support visited links will exhibit the same colour change.